GiuseppeGq20/ipersonica/elaborato/smallPerturbance.md

 $$
 We are assuming uniform far field boundary condition, so that the flow is Homoenthalpic.
-Furthermore, since we are assuming that the disturb induced by the airfoil in the flow field we neglect the curvature of front shock-wave,so that the flow is also Homoentropic.
+Furthermore, since we are assuming that the disturb induced by the airfoil in the flow field we neglect the curvature of front shock-wave, so that the flow is also Homoentropic.
 This allows us to replace the isentropic equation with:

 $$
 \frac{p}{\rho^\gamma}=Z=cost
 $$

-and Z can be practically calculated from the condition past the shockwave, $Z= \frac{p_2}{\rho_2^\gamma}$.
+And Z can be practically calculated from the condition past the shockwave, $Z= \frac{p_2}{\rho_2^\gamma}$.

-### conservative form
+### Conservative form
-We can further elaborate this equation, thanks to the homoentropicity hypotesis to express them in a conservative form.
+We can further elaborate this equation, thanks to the homoentropicity hypothesis to express them in a conservative form.
 In fact, we can derive the following:

 $$